spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-gift-cards-feature.md

 {% info_block infoBox "Info" %}

 In this step, you can customize your order state machine to purchase gift cards.
-The process distinguishes gift card order items and ship them by sending an email to the customer.
+The process distinguishes gift card order items and ships them by emailing the customer.
 The following example shows how the `DummyPayment` state machine is defined.

 {% endinfo_block %}

-`DummyPayment` order state machine example:
+The `DummyPayment` order state machine example:

 **config/Zed/oms/DummyPayment01.xml**